FireFlyMediaGroup/joeperks_platform_v2/docs/epics/organization-portal/01-onboarding-setup.md

   - **Mitigation**: Progressive disclosure with required field validation

 ## Technical Considerations
-- Integration with Kinde for authentication
+- Integration with Stytch for authentication
 - Document upload and storage system
 - Email notification system for status updates
 - Mobile-responsive design for accessibility